uclawillhsu/tutorials/setting_up_virtualenv_with_jupyter.md

-# Getting
+# Getting started with a new virtual environment in JupyterHub
-> Additional information or tagline
+> Create a new virtual environment then associate with JuypterHub instance

 ### Create new virtual environment